mcdope/wrpdistributor/INTEGRATION.md

 ### PUT ###

 Will check for next available free port and start a `wrp` container on it for the current session.
 The request will respond asap, but starting the actual container can take some time.
-Considering the speed of modern servers and retro computers this will likely be still faster then your app reacting to the response.
+Considering the speed of modern servers and retro computers, this will likely be faster than your app reacting to the response.
 But no kind of "time for the container to be active" can be assumed!
-You MUST check yourself if the instance is available yet.
+You MUST check yourself if the instance is already available.